Clevedon United F.C.: History

-Clevedon United was formed in the early 1970s as a merger between Clevedon Sports AFC and Tickenham United.
+Clevedon United was formed in 1974 as a merger between Clevedon Sports AFC and Tickenham United.

 After years in the Somerset County League, they achieved promotion to the Western Football League Division One after a 3rd-place finish in the 2002–03 season.
 In their four completed seasons in the Western League, they always finished in the middle third of the table, and remained members of Division One until 2010.